Fishing With Beads: 5 Guide Tips For More Fish

 Some of the best soft beads are:

 - Berkley Gulp!
 Alive!
-Floating Salmon Eggs – get them at FishUSA.com or at Bass Pro Shops – HERE
+Floating Salmon Eggs – get them at FishUSA.com or at Bass Pro Shops – HERE.

-- Berkley PowerBait Magnum Power Eggs – Get them at FishUSA.com – HERE
+- Berkley PowerBait Magnum Power Eggs – Get them at FishUSA.com – HERE.

-- Magic Salmon Eggs – Get them at Bass Pro Shops – HERE
+- Magic Salmon Eggs – Get them at Bass Pro Shops – HERE.

-- Atlas Plastic Eggs – get them at FishUSA.com
+- Atlas Plastic Eggs – get them at FishUSA.com.

-How To Rig Beads – 3 Best Bead Rigs
+How To Rig Beads: 3 Best Bead Rigs

-First and most importantly, the hook is less likely to be seen by the fish when it’s farther away from the bead, which means more hookups.
+The reason for this is that the hook is less likely to be seen by the fish when it’s farther away from the bead, which means more hookups.

 Single And Double Bead Rigs

 If one bead is getting hit more often, instead of putting on two beads of the same color, I will keep switching the bead color on the one that doesn’t get hit until I find a color that they want.
 This way, I have two colors on the line that are hot colors.
-You could also run 2 of the same colors if you wanted to see if that works.
+You could also run two of the same colors if you wanted to see if that works.

-This is my standard single trout bead rig that I use when guiding for steelhead or for trout on very big or fast rivers.
+This is my standard single bead rig that I use when guiding for steelhead or for trout on very big or fast rivers.

 This is the same for the leader diagram below.